 Riot Blockchain, Inc. (RIOT) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the company had gained 10.69% over the past month, outpacing the Business Services sector's loss of 5.4% and the S&P 500's loss of 3.51% in that time.
+Prior to today's trading, shares of the company had lost 18.87% over the past month.
+This has lagged the Business Services sector's loss of 15.34% and the S&P 500's loss of 11.67% in that time.

-Investors will be hoping for strength from Riot Blockchain, Inc. as it approaches its next earnings release.
-In that report, analysts expect Riot Blockchain, Inc. to post earnings of $0.04 per share.
-This would mark a year-over-year decline of 84.62%.
-Meanwhile, our latest consensus estimate is calling for revenue of $68.26 million, up 5.32% from the prior-year quarter.
+Wall Street will be looking for positivity from Riot Blockchain, Inc. as it approaches its next earnings report date.
+In that report, analysts expect Riot Blockchain, Inc. to post earnings of $0.03 per share.
+This would mark a year-over-year decline of 88.46%.
+Meanwhile, our latest consensus estimate is calling for revenue of $58.4 million, down 9.9% from the prior-year quarter.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Riot Blockchain, Inc. is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 13.24% lower.
+Riot Blockchain, Inc. is holding a Zacks Rank of #3 (Hold) right now.

 The Technology Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 147, which puts it in the bottom 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 140, putting it in the bottom 45% of all 250+ industries.

 To follow RIOT in the coming trading sessions, be sure to utilize Zacks.com.